About Granite

 Caring for Black Granite

-Think About the Amount of Maintenance You Are Willing to Do
+Consider the Degree of Maintenance You Are Prepared to do

-The cut and finish of a black granite worktop can significantly impact its overall appearance.
-The two most popular finishes are polished and honed.
-A polished finish provides a glossy, mirror-like surface that reflects light and offers a luxurious look.
-However, it tends to show fingerprints and watermarks more easily.
+The cut, and finish, of a black granite worktop can have a dramatic impact on the overall aesthetic.
+The two most widely chosen finishes are polished and honed finishes.
+Polished finishes have a glossy, mirror-like surface that reflects the light and lends themselves to a luxurious look; however, polished finishes tend to show fingerprints, and watermarks, easier than honed finishes.

 Durable and Long-Lasting Material